How CPF Investment Scheme (CPFIS) Works & How to Open a CPFIA (2022)

-For Singaporeans who qualify, the CPF Investment Scheme (CPFIS) allows you to invest part of your CPF funds in approved financial products, to enjoy higher returns that they would otherwise earn if left alone.
-This can help you to accrue more wealth for your retirement, over the long term.
+For Singaporeans who qualify, the CPF Investment Scheme (CPFIS) allows you to invest your CPF funds in a pre-approved list of financial products to enjoy higher returns that they would otherwise earn if left alone.
+This can be part of your retirement planning strategy as it helps you accrue more wealth over the long term.

 You must be:

 - Have S$20,000 or more in your OA

 - Have S$40,000 or more in your SA